 It doesn’t have to be.
 Look for brands with the fewest ingredients, avoid sulfites (especially if you have asthma), and know that coconut is naturally high in healthy fat.

 I recommend using a full-fat canned version for curry since you want a creamy sauce-like texture.
 The best all-around full-fat coconut milk is Thai Kitchen 2 Simple Ingredients Coconut Milk Unsweetened.
 No gums and super creamy!

 Recipes that Use Coconut Milk

-Now that you're armed with the best coconut milk brands let's make something!
+Now that you’re armed with the best brands let’s make something!
 Most of the recipes below let you choose which type of milk you want.
 Yet know that using carton milk when the recipe calls for canned will cause you to lose out on a lot of healthy fat + creamy consistency.

 - Strawberry ‘Milk’ Shake

 Which brand is your fav?
 Leave a comment and let me know; bonus points if it’s one I haven’t tried before!